top of page

 • Fainting or collapsing episodes

-• If your pet displays any of these symptoms, it’s essential to seek a veterinary evaluation promptly.
+If your pet displays any of these symptoms, it’s essential to seek a veterinary evaluation.
+The earlier it is treated, the easier their recovery.

 Pug Hug